 The hunt is now on to find Mansfield’s next big sporting stars to follow in the footsteps of local sport heroes, Rebecca Adlington, Ollie Hynd, Sam Hynd, Charlotte Henshaw, Ben & Tom Birchall, Elliot Clogg, and the many others who have represented Mansfield nationally and internationally winning world titles and Commonwealth and Olympic medals.

-The Armchair Club, with the support of Mansfield District Leisure Trust and the News Journal is asking for nominations for this year’s Mansfield Sports Recognition Awards.
+The Armchair Club, with the support of More Leisure Community Trust and the News Journal is asking for nominations for this year’s Mansfield Sports Recognition Awards.

-The deadline for nominations is 5.00pm on Saturday 31s October – just 2 weeks way, so please submit your nominations asap
+The deadline for nominations is 5.00pm on Friday 3rd November – just over 2 weeks away, so please submit your nominations asap!

-The awards are intended to recognise and celebrate outstanding achievements by sportspeople from throughout the community between 1 October 2019 to 30 September 2020.
+The awards are intended to recognise and celebrate outstanding achievements by individual sports people, coaches, volunteers, teams, and clubs from our community between 1 October 2022 to 30 September 2023.
 Nominations are invited for ten categories:

 - Junior team of the year